zpg6/esp32-sdcard/README.md

 ## What it does

-1. Initializes SD card with automatic retries
+1. Initializes Micro SD card with automatic retries
-2. Creates a random CSV filename
+2. Creates a random CSV filename in the format of "ABC12345.CSV"
+3. Writes the CSV header "Timestamp,Counter,Value"
-3. Writes a header and counts to the file every second
+4. Writes the timestamp and latest counter value to the file every second
-4. Flushes data every 10 counts
+5. Flushes data every 10 counts to ensure the filesystem's directory entry is updated for this file

 ## Hardware Setup